betaflight/betaflight.com/README.md

 This command generates static content into the `build` directory and can be served using any static contents hosting service.

+### ESLint Prettier

+We use eslint and prettier for code formatting.

+Husky is configured as a pre-commit hook to run both on commit, make sure it is setup correct and it runns before you commit your code.

 ### Deployment

 Using SSH: